developerstephanieb/python_reference/01_fundamentals/03_syntax_and_comments.md

 ### Missing Indentation (`IndentationError`)

-This happens when code blocks are not indented correctly.
+This happens when a line of code that requires indentation is missing it.

 ```python
 # This code will fail